 (Research Admin Pre & Post Research Topics)

-Schedule: First Monday of the month (with a few exceptions)
+Schedule: First Monday of the month (*exceptions noted below)

 12:00 PM – 1:00 PM: RAPPoRT Discussion Group

 1:00 PM – 2:00 PM: Open Door RAPPoRT

 Meeting announcements are sent to the Research Administrators – Michigan Medicine email group.
 Requests to join can be sent to ResearchAdministrators-MichiganMedicinefirstname.lastname@example.org

 * No January Meeting / September meeting held on the first Tuesday due to the holiday

 Research Administration: Onboarding & Introduction to Resources You Should Know

 The Onboarding & Introduction to Resources page provides topic-specific training in Pre- & Post-award Research Administration, as well as an overview of the common systems used in Research Administration and professional development opportunities to support career growth.

 Pre-Award Proposal Guide